swallowcamel/nancywiki/Hosting-nancy-with-owin.md

 # Conditional pass-through

-Nancy in an OWIN pipeline, by default, is terminating.
-That is, when it fails to resolve a handler or static content, it will complete the request and return a 404, and subsequent middleware will not be invoked.
+Nancy in an OWIN pipeline is, by default, terminating.
+That is, when it fails to resolve a handler or static content, it will complete the request and return a 404.
+Subsequent middleware will not be invoked.
 For example, given this Startup...
 ```c#
 using Owin;